 Email providers receiving traffic into their server - Email providers, such as Gmail, Outlook, Cox, and Apple get millions upon millions of emails sent to their servers every hour.
 Some of these emails may be deferred by these providers, meaning that they won’t immediately accept the email into their servers, which postpones deliveries to the subscribers’ inboxes.

 Inbox placement - Your email may not always land in the main inbox folder.
 It could also land in the Promotions (Gmail) or Spam folder.
 See How to avoid spam filters and reach the inbox for more information on how to improve your deliverability.
+Or test where your campaign will land with the Inbox Placement testing tool.

 Subscriber activity - Email providers check how many subscribers open, click, bounce, unsubscribe, etc, from the emails you send.
 If you want to clean your email list, use an email verification tool like MailerCheck.